Updated 15 October 2019

 How can I avoid having to do frequent testing and recompiling of Building Blocks?

 Because Building Blocks use Java APIs and run in-process with the application, they are inherently affected by changes to Java libraries.
-Going forward, Oracle will be releasing new versions of Java every six months rather than every few years.
+Newer versions of Java are expected to be released more frequently than in the past.
 If you would like to avoid the overhead of maintaining Building Blocks through these frequent library changes, we encourage you to investigate our ever-expanding support for LTI and REST APIs to determine when it would appropriate for you to transition your solution to these integration frameworks that aren’t impacted by library changes.

 What is the impact to Learn SaaS Flexible Deployment Option (FDO)?

 Learn SaaS FDO releases always follow Learn SaaS Continuous Delivery releases, so the change for Learn SaaS Continuous Delivery also results in a delay to Java 11 for SaaS FDO.
-The release version and release timelines for FDO are still being determined.
+The release version and release timelines for FDO are still being determined but are presently targeted for sometime in Q1 2020.
 Please continue to monitor the SaaS FDO release schedule and release notes for details.
-Version 3700.0 (Q2 2019) will continue to use Java 8 and won't be affected by these changes to Java.
+Version 3700.x will continue to use Java 8 and won't be affected by these changes to Java.

 I’m a developer in the Open Innovation program.
 Am I impacted?